felixduvallet/ri-thesis-template/README.md

 LaTeX template for a CMU Robotics Institute Thesis

 TODO
- - add a single citation/reference to remove the bib error
  - Add default algorithm to document
  - (maybe) add example of tikz graph.